The Lode Project

 Why is LODE the “Future of Money”?

-A unit of account in economics is a nominal monetary unit of measure or currency used to represent the real value of any economic item; i.e. goods, services, assets, liabilities, income, expenses.
+A unit of account is a nominal monetary unit of measure or currency used to represent the real value of any economic item; i.e., goods, services, assets, liabilities, income, expenses, silver, and gold.

-A medium of exchange is the function of money as a widely accepted “token”which can be exchanged for goods and services in trade and commerce.
+A medium of exchange is the function of money as a widely accepted “token” or “coin,” which can be exchanged for goods and services in trade and commerce.

-Unlike today’s currencies, LODE has been able to combine all three principles with the unique and historical qualities of silver, along with today’s modern cryptographic technology to create a form of money that meets the current and future needs and demands of global trade and commerce.
+Unlike today’s paper currencies, LODE has been able to combine all three principles with the unique and historical qualities of silver, coupled with today’s modern blockchain technology to create a form of money that meets the current and future needs and demands of global trade and commerce.

 Why Silver as money?

-For thousands of years, and up until just a few hundred years ago, silver was widely used as money in day to day trade and commerce.
+For thousands of years, and up until just a few hundred years ago, silver was widely used as money in day-to-day transactions.
 Unlike today’s paper money, silver has always had its own intrinsic value.
-And has proven itself over the centuries to be a stable store of value, a trusted unit of account, and an affordable medium of exchange.
-However, silver, as money, now largely sits idle due to the shift towards the “convenience” of using paper money and metal coins, except for a few old world cultures that still use silver as “sound money” as their primary medium of exchange within their societies.
+Silver has proven itself over the centuries to be a stable store of value, a trusted unit of account, and an affordable medium of exchange.
+Today, silver now largely sits idle due to the shift towards the “convenience” of using paper money.

 What is sound money?

 Sound money is stable money backed by tangible commodities such as gold, silver or platinum.
 Sound money has an intrinsic value that has purchasing power determined by the market and is independent of governments and political parties.
-In general, it is not liable to sudden depreciation or appreciations in value.
-The term sound money has its roots in ancient Rome where small silver coins were the standard in every day trade and commerce.
-(See Black’s Law 4th Edition page 1157)
+In general, it is not liable to sudden depreciation or appreciation in value.
+The term sound money has its roots in ancient Rome where small silver coins were the standard in everyday trade and commerce.
+(See Black’s Law 4th Edition, page 1157)